JJ/granada-off/text/university.md

 local graffiti artist,

 >More on him on its very own chapter, or a chapter devoted to
 >graffiti, whatever comes first.
+This is a book with no plan, exactly
+>like the city itself.

 Niño de las Pinturas, was commissioned to paint all its utility shacks.
 It is worth a visit just for that reason.

 >In fact, it can be the starting point for a interesting graffiti route.